BY

-A chargeback is an act initiated by a cardholder to dispute a debit or credit card charge they believe to be illegitimate.
+A chargeback is an act initiated by a cardholder to dispute a debit or credit card payment they believe to be illegitimate.
 When a chargeback occurs, a forced reimbursement of a transaction is initiated by the card issuer.
-Chargebacks can happen at any time after a sale occurs; however, they are most common within the first 120 days.
+Chargebacks can happen at any time after a sale occurs: however, they are most common within the first 120 days.

 The chargeback process differs slightly depending on the card network.
 However, the general process looks something like this: